Subgradient Regularized Multivariate Convex Regression at Scale: Introduction

+To augment the current active-set, greedy deterministic augmentation rules that scan all $O(n^2)$-constraints, become computationally expensive---therefore, we use randomized rules, which leads to important cost savings.
+These randomized augmentation rules extend the random-then-greedy selection strategies proposed by~\cite{lu2018randomized} in the context of Gradient Boosting Machines~\cite{friedman2001greedy}.
+Our approach operates on the dual and results in a dual feasible solution---we show how this leads to a primal feasible solution, delivering a duality gap certificate.

-We establish a novel linear convergence rate of our algorithm on the dual, which is not strongly convex.
+We establish a novel linear convergence rate of our algorithm {(in terms of outer iterations)} on the dual, which is not strongly convex.
 Our guarantees apply to both exact/inexact optimization of the reduced problem; and both deterministic and randomized augmentation rules.
 As we focus on large scale problems (e.g. $n\geq 10,000$), inexact optimization of the reduced sub-problem and randomized augmentation rules play a key role in computational efficiency.
-As we carefully exploit problem-structure, our standalone algorithms enjoy a low memory footprint and can approximately solve convex regression problems with $n \approx 10^5$ and $d=10$ (i.e., QPs with $O(10^5)$ variables and $O(10^{10})$ constraints) in minutes.
-Numerical comparisons suggest that our approach can outperform existing approaches by a significant margin.
+As we carefully exploit problem-structure, our standalone algorithms enjoy a low memory footprint and can approximately solve instances of subgradient regularized convex regression with $n \approx 10^5$ and $d=10$ in minutes.
+Numerical comparisons suggest that on several datasets, our approach appears to notably outperform earlier algorithms in solving~\eqref{eqn:origin} for values of $\rho>0$ that result in good statistical performance.
+For larger scale instances, our approach is better suited for finding solutions with low to medium accuracy.
+Since our approach is based on the smooth dual of~\eqref{eqn:origin}, the performance of our algorithm would deteriorate when $\rho$ is numerically very close to zero.
+In particular, our approach may not be suitable for obtaining a high-accuracy solution to the unregularized problem~\eqref{eqn:nonreg}.

 {\bf Organization of paper:} \Cref{sec:problem} presents both primal and dual formulations of the full problem~\eqref{eqn:origin}; and a first order method on the dual. \Cref{sec:algo} presents active-set type algorithms, augmentation rules and associated computational guarantees. \Cref{sec:dualgap} discusses computing duality gap certificates. \Cref{sec:experiments} presents numerical experiments.
 Some technical details are relegated to \Cref{app:proofs} to improve readability.